ljhofer/note-taker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Bootcamp Homework #10

 ## Description
 I have created a command line application that can be used to write and save notes.
-The uses starts by clicking on the "Get Started" button and then is taken to a second page where the can choose to look at an existing note, delete a note, and add a new note.
+The user starts by clicking on the "Get Started" button and then is taken to a second page where they can choose to look at an existing note, delete a note, and add a new note.

 ## Table of Contents